AmbiqAI/heartkit/docs/tasks/index.md

 ## <span class="sk-h2-span">Introduction</span>

 HeartKit provides several built-in __heart-monitoring__ related tasks.
-Each task is designed to address a unique aspect such as ECG segmentation, arrhythmia classification, and beat classification.
+Each task is designed to address a unique aspect such as ECG denoising, segmentation, and rhythm/beat classification.
 The tasks are designed to be modular and can be used independently or in combination to address specific use cases.
-In addition to the built-in tasks, custom tasks can be created by extending the base task class and registering it with the task factory.
+In addition to the built-in tasks, custom tasks can be created by extending the `HKTask` base class and registering it with the task factory.

 ## <span class="sk-h2-span">Available Tasks</span>

+### <span class="sk-h2-span"> [Denoise](./denoise.md)</span>

+ECG denoising is the process of removing noise from an ECG signal.
+This task is useful for improving the quality of the ECG signal and for further downstream tasks such as segmentation.

 ### <span class="sk-h2-span">[Segmentation](./segmentation.md)</span>

 ECG segmentation is the process of delineating an ECG signal into individual waves (e.g. P-wave, QRS, T-wave).
-This task is useful for extracting features from the ECG signal and for further analysis such as arrhythmia classification.
+This task is useful for extracting features (e.g. HRV) from the ECG signal and for further analysis such as rhythm classification.

-### <span class="sk-h2-span">[Arrhythmia](./arrhythmia.md)</span>
+### <span class="sk-h2-span">[Rhythm](./rhythm.md)</span>

-Arrhythmia classification is the process of identifying rhythm-level arrhythmias such as AFIB and AFL.
-This task is useful for identifying abnormal heart rhythms and for further analysis such as beat classification.
+Rhythm classification is the process of identifying abnormal heart rhythms, also known as arrhythmias, such as atrial fibrillation (AFIB) and atrial flutter (AFL).
+Cardiovascular diseases such as AFIB are a leading cause of morbidity and mortality worldwide.
+Being able to remotely identify heart arrhtyhmias is important for early detection and intervention.

 ### <span class="sk-h2-span">[Beat](./beat.md)</span>

-Beat classification is the process of identifying premature and escape beats.
-This task is useful for identifying abnormal heart beats.
+Beat classification is the process of identifying and classifying individual heart beats such as normal, premature, and escape beats.
+By identifying abnormal heart beats, it is possible to detect and monitor various heart conditions.

-### <span class="sk-h2-span"> [Denoise](./denoise.md)</span>

-ECG denoising is the process of removing noise from an ECG signal.
-This task is useful for improving the quality of the ECG signal and for further analysis such as arrhythmia classification.

 ### <span class="sk-h2-span">[Bring-Your-Own-Task (BYOT)](./byot.md)</span>

-Bring-Your-Own-Task (BYOT) is a feature that allows users to create custom tasks by extending the base task class and registering it with the task factory.
+Bring-Your-Own-Task (BYOT) is a feature that allows users to create custom tasks by extending the `HKTask` base class and registering it with the task factory.
 This feature is useful for addressing specific use cases that are not covered by the built-in tasks.

+---

 !!!
-Example "At-a-Glance"
+Example "Recap"

+    === "Denoise"

+        ### ECG Denoising

+        Remove noise from ECG signal. <br>
+        Refer to [Denoise Task](./denoise.md) for more details.

     === "Segmentation"